submariner100/PokeGotcha/README.md

 # PokeGotcha
-Application to track down Pokemons around the Country.
+Pokemon Application connecting to PokeAPI listing all the Pokemons in a collection View.

 Written in Swift 3.0 and using iOS 10